World Modeling for Autonomous Wheel Loaders: Discussion

 Long-horizon planning of sequential loading requires long rollouts of repeated model inference.
 The error accumulation in the pile state predictor model (Fig.~\ref{fig:accumulated_errors}) might then become an obstacle.
-If that is the case, the pile state predictor can be replaced with mass removal and cellular automata (\texttt{replaceCA}), as described in Sec.~\ref{sec:avalanching_algorithm}.
-Then, \texttt{replaceCA} will likely be the computational bottleneck.
-In our implementation, the \texttt{replaceCA} was about 200 times slower than model inference, about 1 s versus 5 ms per loading.
-An optimized implementation of the \texttt{replaceCA} can probably be an order of magnitude faster.
-Also, the \texttt{replaceCA} could be applied as a post-processor to the pile state predictor to force the pile state to be consistent with the proper angle of repose.
-If the post-processor is only occasionally needed, instead of after each pile state prediction, the computational overhead may be marginal.
+If that is the case, the pile state predictor can be replaced with mass removal and cellular automata, as described in Sec.~\ref{sec:avalanching_algorithm}, making the cellular automata the computational bottleneck.
+In our implementation, the cellular automata was about 200 times slower than model inference, about 1 s versus 5 ms per loading.
+An optimized implementation can be an order of magnitude faster at least.
+An alternative is to use the cellular automata as a post-processor, forcing the predicted pile state to be consistent with the soil's angle of repose.
+If the post-processing is only occasionally needed, instead of after each pile state prediction, the computational overhead may be marginal.